physici/ElmerSalomeModule/README.md

 * create a plugin directory in the root path of SALOME or somewhere convenient, if not already using one
 * copy ElmerSalome-directory into the plugin directory
 * copy the salome_plugins.py-file in the plugin directory or modify the existing file
-* register the directory via the SALOME_PLUGIN_PATH system variable
+* register the directory via the SALOME_PLUGINS_PATH system variable

 ##Installation with standard Salome-directories:
 * put everything int (e.g Salome 7.8 on win64):